auth0/docs/articles/server-platforms/java-servlet.md

 You can download a sample project [here](https://github.com/auth0-samples/auth0-servlet-sample).

 If you have an existing Java Servlet Web App, please follow the steps below.
+You can find some useful information on our [GitHub library](https://github.com/auth0/auth0-servlet).

 ### 1. Add Auth0 dependencies